Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

+#### In progress - Version 7.1

+- Add Lunar Months description window and menu entry in Tools.
+- Add Parashah lettriqs.

 #### In progress - Version 7.0

-- Add Lunar Months description window and menu entry in Tools.
+- Add Parashsh notice.
-- Add List of Parashot window with verses references.
+- Add Parashot window with translations, verses references and study tools.
-- Add Weekly Torah Portion notice.
-- Add option to add Parashah for Shabat days in visual month.
+- Add option to indicate the Parashah in the days of Shabat in the visual month.
+- Add show usage statistics from about box.
 - Add check update from about box.
-- Add show usage statistics from about box.

 #### 2021.02.17 - Version 6.8